ClonedPuffin/DFU-Mods/README.md

 **Material Damage Reduction** Instead of being immune to weapons below a specific level the damage will be reduced by 3 / (4 * material levels Bellow Requirement).

 **Allow Crits** This enables the chance to deal critical damage and allows you to scale the hit chance and damage for both enemies and the player separately.
-The base hit chance is  luckMod + skillMod + weaponTypeMod - weaponWeight where luckMod: (attackers Luk - target Luck) / 5, skillMod: critical hit skill / 5, weaponTypeMod: depends on weapon type varies from -4 to 6. weaponWeight: weight of the weapon rounded to the closest integer, -2 if not a weapon with weight.
+The base hit chance is  luckMod + skillMod + weaponTypeMod - weaponWeight where luckMod: (attackers Luck - target Luck) / 5, skillMod: critical hit skill / 5, weaponTypeMod: depends on weapon type varies from -4 to 6. weaponWeight: weight of the weapon rounded to the closest integer, -2 if not a weapon with weight.
-Base damage is weaponTypeModDamage + critSkill * weaponMaxDamage / 100 + critSkill / 10, where weaponTypeModDamage varies between weapons from 2 to 8.
+Base damage is added on top of normal damage with the equation weaponTypeModDamage + critSkill * weaponMaxDamage / 100 + critSkill / 10, where weaponTypeModDamage varies between weapons from 2 to 8.

 **MaterialDamageMultiplier** change material damage from 1 * modifer to 2 * modifer which is the damage displayed in classic Daggerfall.
 The multipler is adjustable in the settings.

-Additionally a resistance system is introduced which reduce all incoming damage by (endurance - 50) / 10 - AC / 2, A negative AC is good in daggerfall like in older DnD versions so both endurance and AC reduce damage.
+Additionally a resistance system is introduced which reduce all incoming damage by (endurance - 50) / 10 - AC / 2 to a minimum of 1, A negative AC is good in daggerfall like in older DnD versions so both endurance and AC reduce damage.
 Will make settings for this system in a later version.

 Potential Conflicts: Override the class CalculateAttackDamage(), CalculateWeaponAttackDamage()** this will conflict with simlar mods and also Vanilla Combat Event Handler, would like to work on compability with Vanilla Combat Event Handler once I research it more.